 - Positive reviews

 - Professional respect

-A book’s formatting should never overpower its content.
-Readers should glide seamlessly through the book without any distractions whatsoever, if the formatting has been done well.
+A book’s formatting should never detract from or overpower its content.
+Readers should be able to glide seamlessly through the book without any distractions, if the formatting has been done well.

 If you’ve found ‘5 Formatting Mistakes to Avoid in Your Manuscript’ helpful, click on these related posts for more information about book formatting: